tenlevels/PakUI/README.md

 A collection of paks/tools for MinUI

+# PakUI

+A collection of paks/tools for MinUI

 ## Compatibility

 - **TrimUI Brick**
 - **TrimUI Smart Pro**
 - More devices coming soon!

+## Installation

+To get started with PakUI, follow these easy steps:

+1. **Prepare Your SD Card:**
+   Format a fresh SD card using the FAT32 file system to ensure compatibility.

+2. **Extract & Install:**
+   Unzip the entire contents of the `install` folder and copy them directly onto your formatted SD card.

+3. **Boot Up:**
+   Insert the SD card into your TrimUI Brick or TrimUI Smart Pro, then power on your device and let the magic happen!

+It's that simple—enjoy the enhanced experience and functionality of PakUI on your device!

 ## Table of Contents